The Use of Ultrasound When Diagnosing Heart Disease

 - Evaluate the effectiveness of cardiac treatments and surgeries

-Types of Echocardiograms
+Types Of Echocardiograms

 - Depending on the part of the heart being examined and the machine type, imaging can be two-dimensional or three-dimensional.
 In rare cases, when the lungs or ribs interfere with the image clarity, a small amount of contrast is injected through an IV for a better view of the internal heart.

 - A transducer is inserted into the esophagus – the food pipe that connects the mouth and stomach.
-The test is conducted to detect many heart conditions like abnormal heart valves and rhythms, heart murmurs, congenital heart disease, pericarditis, pericardial effusion, infectious endocarditis, and pulmonary hypertension, among others.
+The test detects many heart conditions like abnormal heart valves and rhythms, heart murmurs, congenital heart disease, pericarditis, pericardial effusion, infectious endocarditis, and pulmonary hypertension.

-- This test is typically used in cases where the patient is unable to exercise on a treadmill or stationary bike.
+- This test is typically used when the patient cannot exercise on a treadmill or stationary bike.
 It is used to assess heart and valve function and the extent to which the heart can tolerate activity, based on which the possibility of coronary artery disease is evaluated.

 Coronary Artery Disease (CAD)

-Therefore, diagnostic tests like echocardiogram and angiogram are especially important as these can detect mild and early stage CAD.
-Imaging tests help practitioners to examine the structure and function of the heart for irregular rhythm, irregular heart muscle function, narrow blood vessels, and valve problems.
-Hence, diagnostic imaging is particularly helpful in diagnosing CAD.
-At times echocardiograms are conducted along with stress tests for evaluating CAD.
+Therefore, diagnostic tests like echocardiogram and angiogram are crucial as these can detect mild and early-stage CAD.
+Imaging tests help practitioners to examine the structure and function of the heart.
+They check for irregular rhythm, irregular heart muscle function, narrow blood vessels, and valve problems.

 Diagnosis of CAD typically requires evidence of significant blockages in the coronary arteries.
+Diagnostic imaging is beneficial in diagnosing CAD.
+At times echocardiograms are conducted along with stress tests for evaluating CAD.
 In some cases, however, a combination of various tests, including blood tests and physical examination, is required.

-Other Types of Ultrasound for Heart Disease
+Other Types of Heart Ultrasounds

 Refine your practice.
-Our National Ultrasound experts can help you select the right ultrasound machine for cardiology, vascular, and many other applications, for your practice.
-They are trained in evaluating your requirements and options to fit you with exactly what you need at a great price.
+Our National Ultrasound experts can help you select the suitable ultrasound machine for cardiology, vascular, and many other applications.
+They will evaluate your requirements and options to fit your needs at a great price.